makersacademy/bowling-challenge/README.md

 * Learnt a bit about Javascript spies.
 * Used JQuery and Javascript to tie the html to the classes
 * Updated tests and classes
+* Refactored to break down the logic for displaying scores that was in a very large method with some repetition.

 If had more time I would...
 ---------------------------
-* Validate the input (e.g. can currently enter more than 10 pins in a frame)
+* Validate the input (e.g. user can currently enter more than 10 pins in a frame)
-* Refactor the Jquery/Javascript that displays the scores to remove repetition in the code.
-* Refactor the Jquery/Javascript to prevent totals being refreshed when haven't changed?
+* Refactor the Jquery/Javascript to prevent totals being refreshed when they haven't changed?
 (Consider whether the inefficiency of that is preferable to more complex code)
 * Reconsider the responsibilities of the game and frame class that relate to the flow of the game as it feels like they are doing similar things in managing whether a 2nd/3rd bowl is required.